Restream/reindexer/readme.md

 db.Query("main_ns").SetExpression("integer_array", "array_remove(integer_array, [5,6,7,8]) || [1,2,3]").Update()
 ```

 It is possible to remove the values of the second field from the values of the first field.
-And also add new values and etc
+And also add new values etc.
+Note: The first parameter in commands is expected to be an array/field-array, the second parameter can be an array/scalar/field-array/field-scalar.
+For values compatibility/convertibility required

 ```sql
 update ns set integer_array = [3] || array_remove(integer_array, integer_array2) || integer_array3 || array_remove_once(integer_array, [8,1]) || [2,4]